 Sugar … it’s everywhere.

 You will find it in just about every packaged food you buy or beverage you drink.
 It sneakily hides in hundreds of places you’ll never expect it to be.
 It has names in you will likely do not recognize.
-You find it in everything from savory foods to toothpaste to packaged seasonings, and many more.
+You’ll find it in everything from savory foods to toothpaste to packaged seasonings.
 Did you know that added or “hidden” sugar has more than 65 different names as listed on ingredient labels?
 Take a closer look at the nutrition labels on the foods you eat.
 You know the one which lists the percentage of a given ingredient’s contribution to your recommended daily totals.
 Notice the absence of a percentage number next to sugar?
 Why is that?
 Many of your favorite foods are chock-full of it.
 Our bodies crave that sweet “pick me up” that we get when we consume it – it’s a vicious cycle!

 Documentaries like “Fed Up” & “That Sugar Film” are real eye-openers to what sugar can do to your body.